penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-distribution-properties-variableperiods-properties-maximuntimeinperiod.md

 engineInputGHCSchema#/properties/ghcData/properties/sessions/items/properties/distribution/properties/variablePeriods/properties/maximunTimeInPeriod
 ```

-Maximum of minutes to assign in each Period.
+Maximum number of minutes to be allocated in each Period.
 If not defined, it is considered that there is no maximum limit.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |